brajeshwar/brajeshwar.github.io/_posts/2007/2007-02-11-vodafone-takes-over-hutchison-essar.md

----
-layout: post
-title: Vodafone takes over Hutchison Essar
+# Vodafone takes over Hutchison Essar
----

 [Vodafone](http://www.vodafone.co.uk/), the world's largest mobile phone group by revenue, put in a bid for Hutchison Essar that gave it an enterprise value of ~$19 Billion.
 It made an indicative offer of $16.5bn for Hutch around Christmas to Hutchison Telecommunications International, which owns 67 per cent of the Indian mobile operator.